Is pushing your speed worth it?

 • The speed limit is the absolute maximum and it doesn’t mean it’s safe to drive at this speed in all conditions.

-• Speed contributes to around 1 in 4 fatal collisions on our roads, and on average kills and injures 58 young people a week.
+• Speed contributes to more than half of all fatal collisions on our roads, and on average kills or injures 137 young people a week.
 This includes collisions where the driver was within the speed limit but driving too fast for the road conditions.

 • The minimum penalty for speeding is a £100 fine and 3 penalty points added to your licence.
 If you’re still within 2 years of passing your driving test, your driving licence will be withdrawn if you build up 6 or more penalty points.